sendjainabhi/tap-ra-aws-automation/README.md

 export AWS_SECRET_ACCESS_KEY=<your AWS secret access key>
 export AWS_REGION=us-east-1  # ensure the region is set correctly. this must agree with what you set in the tf files below.
 ```
+**Note** - Even if you are only running TAP scripts on existing eks clusters , please set above `aws` environment variables.

 ### Prepare Terraform